NorfolkGreg/GregCustom/README.md

 A 1px border is applied to all images.
 Images will occupy with full width of the window and will shrink as the window is narrowed.
 A class "left" or "right" can be applied to an "img" tag.
 On wide screens the image will be placed on that side and not exceed 50% of the window width.
 On narrow screens all images will occuply the full width of the window.

 ## Customisation Resources
-A "resources" folder is included in the them when it is installed.
+A "resources" folder is included in the theme when it is installed.
 It is recommended that this is downloaded and deleted from the server as it performs no function there.
 In the folder will be found a "ReadMe.txt" file that covers the following topics:
 #### Colour Schemes
 How to use the list of variables setting the colour definitions for the theme.
 A number of sample colour scheme declarations are provied together with preview images of them.
 #### Header Area